ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 #### Creating a Client
 This example shows the different ways of creating the `mysql:Client`.

-The client can be created with an empty constructor and hence, the client will be initialized with the default properties.
+The client can be created with an empty constructor, and thereby, the client will be initialized with the default properties.

 ```ballerina
 mysql:Client|sql:Error dbClient = new ();
 ```

 The `dbClient` receives the host, username, and password.
-Since the properties are passed in the same order as it is defined in the `jdbc:Client`, you can pass it without named params.
+Since the properties are passed in the same order as they are defined in the `jdbc:Client`, you can pass them without named params.

 ```ballerina
 mysql:Client|sql:Error dbClient = new ("localhost", "rootUser", "rooPass",